-In October 2019, in order to provide assistance to first-time homebuyers (i.e. persons without any residential property in Hong Kong at the time of application) with immediate housing needs, the HKMCI announced amendments to the MIP.
-Under such amendments, the amount of mortgage insurance coverage provided by the MIP Insurer in respect of completed residential properties with property value of up to HK\$10 million and HK\$8 million was 80% and 90%, respectively, of the value of the property on which the loan was secured.
-In February 2022, the HKMCI made further amendments to the MIP and in respect of properties eligible for MIP coverage with mortgage loans of loan-to-value ratio up to (i) 80%, the property value cap was raised to HK\$10 million from HK\$10 million, and (ii) 90%, the property value cap was raised to HK\$10 million from HK\$8 million (for first-time homebuyers only).
+In July 2023, in order to provide assistance to first-time homebuyers (i.e. persons without any residential property in Hong Kong at the time of application) with immediate housing needs, the HKMCI announced amendments to the MIP.
+Under such amendments, the amount of mortgage insurance coverage provided by the MIP Insurer in respect of completed residential properties with property value of up to HK\$15 million and HK\$10 million was 80% and 90%, respectively, of the value of the property on which the loan was secured.
+The amount of mortgage insurance coverage was 70% in respect of completed residential properties with property value above HK\$15 million and up to HK\$30 million.
+The HKMCI provides first-time homebuyers with special premium concession for properties valued up to HK\$15 million, by waiving premium on insurance coverage for the mortgage loan portion not more than 5% above the maximum LTV ratios for banks.
+In September 2023, the HKMCI made further amendments to the MIP for residential properties under construction so that the applicable eligibility criteria for equitable mortgage (including maximum property value) align with those for completed residential properties.

-The volume of loans drawn down under the MIP decreased to HK\$107.2 billion in 2022 from HK\$132.6 billion in 2021.
-In the first five months of 2023, the volume of loans drawn down was HK\$38.9 billion.
+Since inception up to the end of 2023, the MIP facilitated home purchases of about 226,000 families.
+The aggregate loans drawn down under the MIP was HK\$821.9 billion.
+The volume of loans drawn down under the MIP decreased to HK\$83.1 billion in 2023 from HK\$107.2 billion in 2022.
+In the first five months of 2024, the volume of loans drawn down was HK\$19.7 billion.